Aditya227-tech/finance-manager/blueprint.md

     *   `CategoriesPage` to manage expense and income categories.
     *   `BudgetPage` to set and track budgets.
     *   `ReportsPage` for visualizing financial data.
+    *   `SettingsPage` for account management, including password changes and account deletion.

 ## UI/UX Refinements